nhcarrigan/weLoveHacktoberfest/CONTRIBUTING.md

 - Execute the build command using `npm run build`
 - Set up your Discord Application.
 Follow this [guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html) if you need help.
 - Copy the contents of the file `sample.env` to `.env`
 - Add the retrieved values to `.env`.
-The value needed for this project will be `DISCORD_TOKEN` : The Discord page will provide you this value.
+The value needed for this project will be `TOKEN` : The Discord page will provide you this value.
 Remember to put this value in quotes.

 - Run `npm run lint` to lint your code.

 ## Claiming an Issue